olaven/olaven.github.io/posts/reflections/advent_of_the_threadmill.md

 ### Day four
-- arrived at 20:00
-- blisters started to heal
-- stayed for an hour and was able to keep running for longer at a time
-- less sore than yesterday and less than I expected
+I went to the gym at 20:00 and spent most of the upcoming hour on the treadmill.
+I was able to run for noticeably longer than earlier before turning to walking speeds.

-- the soreness moved to the sides of my legs
+My blisters have started to heal, but are still very present.
+They're not as painful anymore though.
+The soreness I felt afterwards moved more to the sides of my legs compared to earlier days.

+Later in the evening my nose started bleeding.
+This is fairly common for me, so
-- nosebleed afterwards - not sure if related
+I'm not sure if it's connected to the running.

-- going in itself is starting to lose some of it's novelty.
-That's interesting, and quick!
+Interestingly enough this was the first night where running on the treadmill no longer felt like a novel thing.
+Rather, it is approaching a feeling I would associate with the norm.
+Quicker than I expected!
+### Day five
+- arrived at 19:00
+- 2x 10 minutes and 2x 5 with walking in between
+- first day I was getting close to something like "the zone" I achieve when cycling
+- noticed that I started to hit the ground a bit differently.
+Maybe an automated response to the blisters?
+- a bit sore in slightly new places, but not painful in the same way as before

+### Day six